SummaTron/IdTron/README.md

 It allows to perform 4 operations:
 - Identify
-- To register
+- To register personal data in forms
-- Sign documents
+- Signature of PDF documents
-- Link TRON accounts
+- Link TRON accounts for AVA project.

 For the registration process, incorporate an option, My Data, to be able to incorporate the typical data of the registration forms.